AugustHodt/AugustHodt/README.md

 ### ⚠️ Disclaimer
 This GitHub profile and its repositories are for educational and hobby purposes only.
 The content, including financial models and analysis, does NOT constitute financial advice or investment recommendations.

-I make a lot of mistakes in these models.
+Mistakes may occur in these models.
 Do NOT rely on the data or calculations for any actual investment decisions.
 Always perform your own due diligence.